APPLY NOW. Applications close 31 October 2022

 Check you meet our entry requirements before starting your application.

-The NHS Graduate Management Training Scheme (GMTS) is open to current NHS employees, known as ‘in-service’ trainees.
+The Scheme is open to current NHS employees, known as ‘in-service’ trainees.

 Wondering which of our Scheme specialisms is right for you?

-Try our new tool.
+Try our Specialism Selector tool.
 It’ll ask you questions about your interests, work preferences – and the aspects of a career in NHS leadership you are attracted to.

 We’ll suggest two specialisms that might be a good fit for you.
 The tool is for guidance only – you can apply to any specialism you’re eligible for.